Find Grad Schools

 7 Yearly Graduations

 University of Maryland - College Park comes in at #11 on our list of the most popular colleges offering doctor's degrees in food science tech.
 Each year, around 40,700 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,000 per year, while in-state graduate students, on average, pay $15,360 per year.
-For the 2020-2021 academic year, 7 doctor's degrees were handed out to food science tech majors at UMCP.
-Of these students, 71% were women and 14% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $9,695 per year, while in-state graduate students, on average, pay $16,238 per year.
+During the most recent year for which we have data, 7 people received their doctor's degree in food science tech from UMCP.

 #12